j-raghavan/ChronoGuard/README.md

 ## Overview

-ChronoGuard is an open-source zero-trust proxy that provides network-enforced authorization for browser automation through a mandatory forward proxy.
-It controls all egress traffic from centralized agent infrastructure (CI/CD, Kubernetes, VM fleets) and provides temporal visibility into automation activities.
+ChronoGuard is a zero-trust open-source Agent Identity & Compliance Platform that provides network-enforced authorization for AI agents through a mandatory forward proxy.
+It controls all egress traffic from centralized agent infrastructure (CI/CD, Kubernetes, VM fleets) and provides temporal visibility into agent activities.

 **Core value proposition:** _"Know not just WHERE your automation goes, but WHEN - with network-enforced controls that can't be bypassed."_